-The stratigraphic section (Figure 2) is dominated by Upper Cretaceous sedimentary rocks, but the Tertiary Fort Union Formation crops out at the tops of divides along the eastern and southern edges of the quadrangle.
 Along the shores of Fort Peck Reservoir, extensive landslide complexes have formed due to saturation of the incompetent shales of the Bearpaw Formation.
-The shales currently lie either under water or slightly above the water level of the reservoir.
-Where the saturated shales have given way, the overlying beds have moved down slope in either rotational or translation slides.
+The shales currently lie under water at the reservoir level and may extend to as much as 200 feet above the reservoir level.
+Where saturated shales have given way, overlying beds have moved down slope in either rotational or translation slides.